 The lesser mealworm (Alphitobius diaperinus) is a common cleaner species known for preventing food particle build-up and removing undigested organic matter from frass.
-This helps keep roach colonies relatively clean and healthy.
+This helps keep roach colonies clean and healthy.

-To start, they multiply quickly and need very little if any care.
+To start, they multiply quickly and need very little care.
 In fact, you may find yourself taking steps to reduce their population in time.
 They don’t become aggressive toward roaches, but they may compete for food.
 This can be managed though, and we’ve written about how do this in our Guidance & Information section.

 Lesser mealworms also love starchy vegetables.
 In addition to eating them, they will also lay eggs in them if they get the chance.
 This could be a problem if you leave vegetables strewn on the bin floor, but you can manage this by placing vegetable matter intended as food for your roaches in a bowl.
 The mealworms will still find it, but it tends to slow them down significantly.